100 Notable alumni of

 -

 Brian Stewart Polian is an American college football coach and former player.
-He is the Athletic Director at John Carroll University.
+He is the head football coach and athletic director for John Carroll University, holding the position of head football coach since 2026 and athletic director since 2023.
 He is the former head coach of the Nevada Wolf Pack football team.
 He is the son of former National Football League (NFL) executive Bill Polian.

 -